MikeRalphson/talk-openapi-tool-discovery/PITCHME.md

 ## awesome-openapi3

-Is like Top-Of-The-Pops, fast-moving run-down of the latest movers and shakers.
+Is like Top-Of-The-Pops, fast-moving weekly run-down of the latest movers and shakers.

 ---